menu

 Union City is a very small village located in the state of Ohio.
 With a population of 1,567 people and just one neighborhood, Union City is the 500th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Union City is generally considered to be a blue-collar town.
-49.92% of the Union City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Union City, you'll notice that it is more blue-collar than most other communities in America.
+49.92% of Union City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Union City is a village of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Union City who work in food service (14.03%), sales jobs (8.97%), and office and administrative support (6.04%).

 In terms of college education, Union City ranks among the least educated cities in the nation, as only 2.02% of people over 25 have a bachelor's degree or advanced degree.